-37. During the course of submissions, learned SPP for CBI raised an apprehension that the applicant may influence witnesses and/or tamper with evidence.
-However, in the opinion of this Court, the respondent has failed to bring out any credible circumstance to show that the applicant has directly or indirectly influenced any witness till date.
-Further, all the material relevant to the case being documentary in nature, is stated to have already been seized and filed alongwith the charge sheet.
-In this backdrop, the apprehensions of the applicant influencing witnesses/tampering with evidence are not supported by any material placed on record, and on this aspect, mere pendency of LRs or further investigation is of no consequence.
+- 35. Be that as it may, in 2017, the constitutional validity of Section 45 PMLA came to be challenged before the Supreme Court in Nikesh Tarachand Shah (Supra), wherefore, by a judgment rendered in 2018, explicating the defects inherent in the provision and the challenges posed thereby, the Supreme Court held that the twin conditions imposed by Section 45(1) PMLA were manifestly arbitrary, discriminatory and violative of Articles 14 and 21 of the Constitution of India.
+Post the decision in Nikesh Tarachand Shah (Supra), an amendment was made to Section 45 PMLA vide the Finance Act, 2018 and brought into effect from 19.04.2018. - 36.
+Learned counsels for the parties have informed that the issues raised in the present proceedings in connection with Section 45 PMLA have already been taken up for hearing by the Supreme Court and are under active consideration. - 37.
+Insofar as learned ASG has raised an apprehension that the applicant may influence witnesses and/or tamper with evidence, suffice it to note, the respondent has failed to bring out any credible circumstance to show that the applicant has directly or indirectly influenced any witness till date.
+Further, statements of witnesses/accused under Section 50 PMLA are stated to have been recorded and all the material relevant to the case, being documentary in nature, is stated to have already been seized and filed alongwith the prosecution complaint/supplementary complaints.
+In this backdrop, this Court is of the opinion that the apprehensions of the applicant influencing witnesses/tampering with evidence are not supported by any material placed on record, and on this aspect, mere pendency of further investigation is of no consequence.
 In this regard, the Supreme Court in P. Chidambaram v.
 Central Bureau of Investigation (Supra) and Sanjay Chandra (Supra) has also observed that mere apprehension of the accused influencing witnesses/tampering with evidence, without any material supporting the allegations, cannot be a basis to keep him in jail.

-38. Insofar as the third prong of triple test, i.e., of the applicant being a flight risk, is concerned, learned counsel for the applicant has submitted that the applicant's passport lies seized with CBI, whereas learned SPP for CBI has stressed that the applicant is a British national and continues to be a flight risk.
-It has also been submitted on behalf of CBI that prior to his role becoming public, the applicant was a frequent visitor to India, however, when co-accused Giuseppe Orsi was arrested by the Italian authorities on 12.02.2013, the applicant left India on the same day, and thereafter, never returned, until he was extradited.
+38. So far as the third prong of triple test, i.e. of the applicant being a flight risk, is concerned, learned counsel for the applicant has submitted that the applicant's passport lies seized with CBI and another accused person who is a foreign national has been granted bail.
+On the other hand, learned ASG has stressed that the applicant is a British national having no roots in India and continues to be a flight risk.
+It has also been submitted on behalf of ED that prior to his role becoming public, the applicant was a frequent visitor to India, however, when co-accused Giuseppe Orsi was arrested by the Italian authorities on 12.02.2013, the applicant left India on the same day, and thereafter, never returned, until he was extradited.